simonepascucci/IoT-Internet_of_Tunnel/docs/first_delivery/Evaluation.md

 # Evaluation

 ## Overview
 The IoT project is designed to monitor air quality and light levels under a tunnel.
-Two air quality sensors and two photoresistor are used to collect data in real-time.
-In addition the system incorporates fans that turn on when the air quality decreases below a certain threshold, and lights that turn on independently when the light levels fall below a certain value.
+Some air quality sensors and some photoresistor are used to collect data in real-time.
+The system is connected to some actuators that activates the fan system when the air quality decreases below a certain threshold, and the lighting system that turn on independently when the light levels fall below a certain value.

 ## Performance evaluation metrics